vividvilla/gotp/README.md

 # Specify the data required by templates as a JSON input.
 For example if your template
 # has variable `{{ .name }}` then you can specify JSON data as `{ "name": "Gopher" }`.
 gotp --base-tmpl base.tmpl sample.tmpl --data '{"name": "Gopher"}'

+# Specify the data required by templates by providing a file location.
+For example if your template
+# data is contained in a file called `data.json` then you can specify the file location.
+gotp --base-tmpl base.tmpl sample.tmpl --data-file=data.json

 # You can do all of the above commands with `--web` flag to start a web server which renders the output.
 gotp --web --base-tmpl base.tmpl sample.tmpl --data '{"name": "Gopher"}'